kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 # PnP Workflow [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/kebaldwi/DNAC-TEMPLATES)
-With the advent of Cisco DNA Center, Cisco has taken a leap forward in how to deploy network devices.
-Through the use of DNA Center it is now possible use PnP to deploy switches and automate the build of branch and device deployments.
+With the advent of Cisco DNA Center, Cisco has taken a leap forward in applying automation when deploying intended configuration to network devices at scale.
+Through the use of DNA Center PnP (plug and play) we can drastically simplify out-of-box device initialization and Day-0 configuration as the first step towards automation.

 For DNA Center to begin the process it must first learn of the device.
 The device therefore must communicate to DNA Center and this section will explain how this can be achieved.

-The first piece to the puzzle is that the device must get an IP address.
+The first piece to the puzzle is that the device must obtain an IP address to have basic network reachability.
 It does not have one by default as it has not been primed nor do we want to do that in a fully automated flow.

 ## Device Connectivity
-For PnP processes to work our intention is to have a management interface on the device, like a Loopback or Vlan interface.
-As the device is connected to the front facing ports by default there is little configuration.
+For PnP processes to work our intention is to have a management interface on the device, such as a Loopback or Vlan interface.
+As the device is connected to the front facing ports by default there is little configuration required.
 As a result initially Vlan 1 is all that is available on the target device for the pnp workflow.
-We can manipulate addresses and even change the source of the management interface to a loopback, vlan, or routed interface.
+We can manipulate addresses and even change the source of the management interface to a loopback, vlan, or routed interface through additional configuration steps.

-By default the target switch is using vlan 1 as no other vlan exists, and vlan 1 by default accepts DHCP addresses.
+By default the target switch is using vlan 1 as no other vlan exists, and vlan 1 by default accepts DHCP assigned addresses.
 We could use vlan 1 for provisioning, but more than likely we would need to use some other vlan for our management vlan.

-If the management vlan is going to be different from vlan 1 we will use a command on the upstream switch to communicate that to the downstream target switch.
+If management vlan is going to be different from the default vlan 1 assignment, we will use a command on the upstream switch to communicate that to the downstream target device.
 To that end we must make use of the *pnp startup-vlan* command which allows the device to use any vlan in pnp.
 This command introduced on the upstream neighbor enables automatic downstream configuration on the target enabling it for DHCP and making it ready for the pnp process.
+Refer to [Fundamentals of Cisco Dna Center Plug and Play](https://blogs.cisco.com/developer/dna-center-pnp-day-0)

 ```vtl
 pnp startup-vlan 100
 ```

-The target switch will then set up a separate vlan for management.
-This command will program the target switches port connected with a trunk and automatically add the vlan and SVI to the target switch making that vlan ready to accept a DHCP address.
-This is available on switches running 16.6 code or greater as upstream neighbors.
+The target switch will then set up a separate vlan for management traffic.
+This command will program the target switch port connected with a trunk and automatically add the vlan and SVI to the target switch making that vlan ready to accept a DHCP address.
+This is available on switches running IOS-XE 16.6 code or greater as upstream neighbors.
 Older switches or upstream devices that are not capable of running the command should be onboarded in vlan 1 and the vlan modified as part of the onboarding process.

 The Target switch will typically be connected to either a single port or as part of a port channel.
-The port where the Target switch will be connected needs for this lab to be connected as a trunk.
+The port where the Target switch will be connected is configured as a trunk.

 ```vtl
 interface Port-channel1